 Midnight River Show

 Listen Here

-Midnight River Show, the fifth album from Niles, Michigan indie rock band The Erly, arrives August 21st, 2026.
-Lead single “Finish Line” releases June 3rd on all major streaming services, alongside a music video on the band’s YouTube channel.
+• Midnight River Show, the fifth album from Niles, MI indie rock quartet, The Erly, arrives August 21st, 2026.

+Midnight River Show